Export Control

 Export Control Documents and Procedures

-Due to the frequency of U.S. export control regulatory changes, Restricted Party Screening should be performed at the outset of any international collaboration, including financial transactions, and visiting scholars or researchers, to ensure that the collaborating entity, individual or country does not appear on any U.S. Government restricted party list subject to licensing requirements.
+Due to the frequency of U.S. export control regulatory changes, Restricted Party Screening should be performed at the outset of any international collaboration, including financial transactions and visiting scholars or researchers, to ensure that the collaborating entity, individual or country does not appear on any U.S. Government restricted party list subject to licensing requirements.

 - transfer of funds